jcasimir/railsconf_tutorials/source/sessions/factored_mvc.markdown

 $ git checkout -b iteration6
 {% endterminal %}

+### Identifying More Duplication

-Notice how the `TagCloud` essentially does the same thing twice, once with no restrictions, and then a second time with the `90_days` cut off?
+Notice how the `TagCloud` essentially does the same thing twice.

+The first time, it calculates a tag cloud for all TODO items that have ever existed.

+The second time, it calculates a tag cloud for all the TODO items in the past 90 days.

 We've managed to reduce the duplication of the SQL query by using the `cut_off` to determine whether or not the result set should actually be restricted.

-Let's expand on that idea so that the whole tag cloud object is either unrestricted, or for a certain time period.
+Let's expand on that idea so that the whole tag cloud object either calculates tags since the beginning of time, or only for a certain time period.

+In other words: Let's make two separate tag cloud objects for our two separate tag clouds.

 ### Optional Cut Off